Cooked vs. Raw Pet Food: Choose What’s Best for your Pet

 Pet owners, dog trainers, breeders, and veterinarians are witnessing the benefits of raw feeding.
 But the question still remains among many people – “Can I really feed my dog raw?”
-This blog will compare feeding cooked vs. raw pet food, in hopes to provide insight on both and help you choose what’s best for your pet!
+This blog will compare feeding cooked vs. raw pet food to provide insight on both and help you choose what’s best for your pet!

 Cooking raw meat eliminates all bacteria that could potentially be living on your pet’s food.
-While it may benefit your pet to kill all kill unwanted pathogens, you also eliminate the beneficial bacteria that are essential for your pet’s gut microbiome.
+While it may benefit your pet to kill all unwanted pathogens, you also eliminate the beneficial bacteria essential for your pet’s gut microbiome.
 Before dogs and cats were domesticated, they consumed their prey in the wild without using a microwave or a stove, and their populations thrived.
-The truth is, our dogs and cats are exposed to pathogens every day whether you believe it or not.
-As they are introduced, their bodies build up a stronger immune system.
-Your pet’s digestive and immune system are designed to handle high bacteria levels – good and bad.
+The truth is, our dogs and cats are exposed to pathogens every day, unintentionally.
+A healthy digestive and immune system can handle high bacteria levels – good and bad.

 Photo by Vic Nuemann [IG: @jd_leos FB: westminstermass]

 Raw meat is perfectly digestible for healthy dogs and cats.
 But of course, there are exceptions.
 Each dog lives a unique experience, and there is no such thing as a perfect, one-size-fits-all diet.
 In most cases, a raw diet can drastically improve health and wellness, and we encourage you to try it out to receive optimal benefits.
 However, if your pet has a compromised immune system or chronic illness such as cancer, raw food may not be palatable or desirable.
-If this is the case for your dog, you can cook grinds lightly over the stove.
-Raw food should never be cooked in the microwave, as this nukes all nutrients.
+If this is the case for you, lightly cook raw grinds over the stove; never cook raw food in the microwave, as this nukes all nutrients.
 If you choose to cook your food, digestive enzymes may need to be supplemented – even lightly cooking food may kill a large portion of digestive enzymes in the food.

 Safe Practices for Lightly Cooking